Winnebago Council: History

 In 1954 the Winnebago Boy Scout council decided to close down Camp Roosevelt due mainly to its small size.
 It was determined at that time that a new property should be purchased to replace the camp.
 In 1956 the Council Executive Board met in Marble Rock, IA and voted to establish a new Scout Reservation in the area.
 They originally purchased 336 acre, with an additional 18 acre purchased in 1959.
 The camp was utilized by Scouts for the first time in late 1956.
 Construction took off in 1957 with a large effort to plant trees in what had been farm fields.
 Winnebago Scout Reservation began to take shape and Camp Roosevelt was finally closed in 1958.
 Summer camp took place at the completed Winnebago Scout Reservation for the first time in the summer of 1959 with over 900 Scouts in attendance.

 Due to decreased attendance and budgetary difficulties, the Winnebago Scout Reservation was sold to the Floyd County Conservation Board in 2012 and repurposed into the Tosanak Recreation Area.

 Order of the Arrow

 The Order of the Arrow Scouting's national honor society is represented in the Winnebago Council by the Sac-N-Fox Lodge.
 The lodge is administratively divided into chapters corresponding to the council's districts.
-The Sac-N-Fox Lodge is part of Section C-3A, in the Central Region.
+The Sac-N-Fox Lodge is part of Section G8, in the Gateway Region.